Ostrakon – AiE’S new open access small-format imprint

 Prof. Dr. Verena Blechinger-Talcott

 Freie Universität Berlin

 Disciplines of Academy in Exile-Fellows

-Countries in which Academy in Exile-Fellows completed their PhDs
+Countries of Origin of Academy in Exile-Fellows

-Academy in Exile provides a forum for reflecting on the pressing challenges to intellectual life, critical thinking, reason, social justice and diversity that are facing us today and that define the parameters of academy freedom.
+Academy in Exile provides a forum for reflecting on the pressing challenges to intellectual life, critical thinking, reason, social justice and diversity that are facing us today and that define the parameters of academic freedom.

 Academy in Exile fellowships afford scholars the opportunity to continue their careers in Germany and to work on a research project of their own choosing in a multidisciplinary environment.
 Fellows contribute to and shape the research agenda and intellectual profile of the Academy generally.